vippsas/vipps-developers/newsletters/2022-09-newsletter.md

 # Inform customers that there are no fees when paying with Vipps

-It can help conversion to remind users that:
+It can help your conversion if you remind your users that:
 * There are no Vipps fees when paying a business
 * Users get all the benefits of the card when using the card in Vipps (bonus points, etc)